Overview

 Deficiency tracking and follow-ups

-Dam owners must document and track all deficiencies and report any dam and canal safety or critical dam and canal safety deficiency to the Director or regulator.
+Dam owners must document and track all deficiencies and report any dam and canal safety deficiencies to the regulator.
 The regulator tracks all reported dam and canal safety and critical dam and canal safety deficiencies and performs follow-up activities with the dam owner and operator to ensure each deficiency is remediated, managed or mitigated appropriately.

 Emergency preparedness and response